 Malicious apps that charge users’ accounts for premium fees

-Around 50 malicious apps have been identified by research firm Check Point on Google Play that send fraudulent SMS messages and demand premium fees from their users for fake services without their knowledge.
+Around 50 malicious apps have been identified by research firm Check Point on Google Play that sends fraudulent SMS messages and demand premium fees from their users for fake services without their knowledge.
 These apps have infected approximately 5,000 devices till now and have been downloaded over a million times on Google Play.
-However these apps were removed from the Google Play store after the tech giant got intimation regarding these apps.
+However, these apps were removed from the Google Play store after the tech giant got intimation regarding these apps.

 ‘ExpensiveWall’ – the new Android malware

 The name of this new Android malware – ‘ExpensiveWall’ – is derived from one of the apps with which it infects devices – Lovely Wallpaper.
-These apps can get listed on Google Play after manoeuvring through Google’s malware protection, and also get millions of downloads.
+These apps can get listed on Google Play after maneuvering through Google’s malware protection, and also get millions of downloads.